 The best emergency stove that every Prepper should have in their home is the MSR WhisperLite Universal.
 It has been recognized as one of the best hiking stoves on the market for decades and can serve double-duty as the best emergency stove to keep in your preparedness kit.

-Why the MSR WhisperLite Universal is the Best Emergency Stove for any Prepper!
+Why the MSR WhisperLite Universal is the Best Emergency Stove for any Prepper

 MSR WhisperLite Universal

 The MSR WhisperLite Universal stove is a compact, yet powerful stove that offers an excellent balance between conservative fuel consumption, output power, weight, and durability.
 In addition to being a go-to piece of my Prepper gear kit, this stove has been the choice of backpackers and mountaineers for serious expeditions for more than 30 years.

-Liquid fuel stoves
+Liquid fuel stoves vs Canister fuel stoves

 A key feature of this stove is the ability to use both fuels and choose whatever is most readily available.
 There are pros and cons for both liquid fuel and canisters in general.
 Canisters can be easier to use at times, but my preferred fuel source is liquid fuel - which is great because this stove can do both!

 Canisters, on the other hand, use propane as the fuel source – which is fine, except that the canisters are not refillable, are more expensive than naphthalene upfront, and are bulky if you are storing them in large quantities.

 Ease of operation

 The stove itself has three parts – the burner, the pump, and the pipe – that must be assembled before and taken apart after each use along with the fuel canister.
 After a couple uses, this becomes a quick ritual that takes only a minute or so, although pressurizing the pump can be tricky since the amount of pumping required depends on the level of fuel in the bottle.

 Before using the stove, you will need to prime it - essentially vaporizing the liquid fuel to create an even distribution of flame throughout the burner.
 This process takes practice and patience, and during your first use priming can quickly result in a ball of flame.

 Once the stove is up and running, it is extremely easy to adjust the flame by simply turning the choke lever on the pump.
 However, I have found that it is also easy to inadvertently cut off the flow by turning the lever just slightly too much, and hard to keep the flame going even if you undo the mistake quickly.

 Fuel efficiency and boil time

 The MSR WhisperLite Universal is rated to burn steadily for 2 hours and 35 minutes on a standard 20-ounce bottle of fuel.
 However, the fuel efficiency of the WhisperLite and any other portable stove can vary greatly depending on the conditions in which you are operating the stove.

 Not counting the few minutes it takes to set up and prime the stove, the WhisperLite is capable of boiling one liter of water in approximately seven minutes – a short enough time that you can easily use up with food preparation.

 The stove requires only an included ultralight tool to take it fully apart and put it back together.
 I, like most anyone who has used a WhisperLite for years, can disassemble, troubleshoot, and reassemble the stove in under 30 minutes in the backcountry – making issues with the stove a quick detour rather than a crisis.

 The needle is positioned inside the fuel vaporizer such that shaking the stove up and down allows the needle to dislodge and fuel crud that is often the cause of malfunctions.
 In extreme cases, I have found that shaking the stove while applying pressure through the fuel pump almost always forces fuel through the stove to get it going again.

 The MSR WhisperLite Universal weighs in at 14.9 ounces, making it one of the lightest liquid fuel stoves on the market.
 This is a major advantage for backpacking, and similarly can be important in an emergency if you need to move and have to carry your gear with you on your back.

 A portable stove is a critical component of your survival kit.
 The best survival cooking stove should be easy to operate, but more important it should accept a widely available fuel source or a range of fuel sources and should be designed to work no matter what the conditions.